 Adding apples to your dog’s diet

-Incorporating apples into dog treats can be a fun and healthy way to offer your furry friend a tasty snack.
+You can incorporate apples into dog treats if you want to go beyond tossing a few apple bits into your dog food.
+This can be a fun and healthy way to offer your furry friend a tasty snack.

 Here are a few simple and safe ways to include them in your dog’s treats: